Lingering Lonely Souls

 --------------

-Eerie whispers in the night,
+Eerie whispers in the night.

-Dread fills the air, a chilling fright.
+Dread fills the air with a chilling fright.

-Ghosts of the past, they take their toll,
+Ghosts of the past they take their toll.

-Apparitions that haunt the lonely soul.
+Apparitions that haunt this lost, lonely soul.

-Raven cries out, a mournful plea:
+Raven's justice in flight cries out a mournful plea:

-"All Hallows' Eve, the spirits are free!"
+"All Hallows' Eve, All Hallows Eve, the spirits are free!"

-Lingering souls, they haunt the shadows,
+Lingering all souls as they haunt the shadows.

-Lamenting in a spectral tone.
+Lamenting over and over in a spectral tone.

-A chilling wind silently twirled the leaves,
+A chilling wind silently twirled the leaves

-Night descends on All Hallows' Eve.
+Night descends on, Yes, All Hallows' Eve.

-Piercing the silence, an owl's call,
+Piercing the silence an owl's hooting call

-Ominous chill courses through the hall.
+Ominous chill courses crackling through the hall.

 Echoes of Poe linger as the day dissolves.